sebaughman/Shelfie/README.md

 A design was given with specifications similar to what a developer would recive on the job.
 I was to use the specifications to build an the desired app.

-The sehlfie app has b=multiple bins and each bin has a shelf where the user can store data.
+The sehlfie app has multiple shelves and each self has multiple bins where the user can store data.

 # Technical Requirements - Front-end